GoogleCloudPlatform/cloud-ops-sandbox/docs/README.md

 First, create a logs query that finds the relevant set of log entries:

-1. For the resource type, select **GKE Container -> stackdriver-sandbox -> default**
+1. For the resource type, select **Kubernetes Container > stackdriver-sandbox > default > server**
-2. For the log type,  select **server**
-3. In the box with default text "Filter by label or text search", enter "AddItemAsync" (the method used to add an item to the cart), and hit return.
+2. In the box with default text "Filter by label or text search", enter "AddItemAsync" (the method used to add an item to the cart), and hit return.

 The Logs Viewer display shows the resulting entries: